- Subsidies are income-based, but through at least the end of 2025, there’s no longer an income cutoff at 400% of FPL.

 There’s no upper age limit for subsidy eligibility.
 But most people become eligible for premium-free Medicare Part A when they turn 65.
 In that case, they lose their eligibility for premium subsidies.

 But if you’re not eligible for premium-free Medicare Part A because you don’t have enough work history in the U.S., you can continue to buy coverage in the exchange, and you’ll continue to receive premium subsidies if your income makes you eligible.
 (See question A6 in this guide from CMS.)

 This results in a coverage gap for people with income below the poverty level in those states.
 In most cases, they’re not eligible for Medicaid because they’re in states with strict Medicaid eligibility guidelines.
-But they’re also not eligible for premium subsidies (note that for 2021 only, people receiving unemployment compensation for at least one week are considered subsidy-eligible – assuming they don’t have access to an employer-sponsored plan or Medicaid – even if their income is under the poverty level.)
+But they’re also not eligible for premium subsidies.
+As of 2022, this applies to people in 11 states.

 Premium subsidies aren’t available to people who aren’t in the U.S. legally, although they are available to immigrants living legally in the U.S. In other words, you don’t have to be a U.S. citizen to get premium subsidies.
 In fact, premium subsidies are available for recent immigrants with income below the poverty level, even though they’re not available to the general population with income below the poverty level.

 That’s because Medicaid is not available to recent immigrants until they’ve been in the U.S. for at least five years.
 When the ACA was written, the expectation was that Medicaid would be expanded in every state to cover people living in poverty.